Top 7 picks for playing tour guide in Newcastle

 Watch surfers leap from the rocks near the Canoe Pool and paddle out for a wave behind Shark Alley, have a game of beach volleyball or join the locals (and their dogs) for coffee on the steps leading down to the sand.

-Veer left along the Bathers Way for the historic art deco Newcastle Ocean Baths (currently CLOSED for upgrades) where swimmers trawl through the water no matter the weather.
+Veer left along the Bathers Way for the historic art deco Newcastle Ocean Baths where swimmers trawl through the water no matter the weather.

 Hot tip: Be sure to pop into Newcastle Kiosk for scallops with chicken salt.
 You can thank us later!